Pahan Charhe

 Participants carry a portable shrine on their shoulders during Pahan Charhe.

 The Nyatamaru Ajima Pyakhan dance at Nyata during Pahan Charhe.

 Pāhān Charhe (Devanagari: पाहां चह्रे) also known as Pāsā Charhe (पासा चह्रे) is one of the greatest religious festivals of the year in Nepal Mandala.
 It is celebrated with particular fervor in Kathmandu, and consists of a conglomeration of activities including parades, masked dances, horse racing and religious worship held over three days in different places.

-Pahan means "guest" and pasa mean "friend" in Nepal Bhasa.
+Pahan means "guest" and pasa means "friend" in Nepal Bhasa.
 Charhe means "fourteenth day of the lunar fortnight" when the festival commences.
 It starts on the 14th day of the dark fortnight of Chillā (चिल्ला), the fifth month in the lunar Nepal Era calendar.
 Inviting friends and relatives to one's home and honoring them with a feast is one of the highlights of the festival.
 Pahan Charhe is held according to the lunar calendar, so the dates are changeable.
 In 2025, the festival was marked from 28-30 March.